rohannagpure45/operatorNewsCuration/deliverables/slides_deck_test_12_27_25.md

 - Amazon reduced its corporate workforce by 14,000, aiming for a leaner structure to innovate faster using AI.
 - Microsoft has integrated AI usage into employee performance reviews, declaring the technology core to every role.

-**Source:** The Times Of India | **Sentiment:** Mixed perspectives
+**Source:** [The Times Of India](https://timesofindia.indiatimes.com/technology/tech-news/ai-layoffs-in-2025-crossed-50000-4-biggest-technology-companies-that-called-out-ai-in-their-job-cuts-announcement-and-how/articleshow/126106779.cms) | **Sentiment:** Mixed perspectives

 <!--
 Speaker Notes:
 In 2025, AI-related layoffs in the United States surpassed 50,000, as major technology firms like Amazon, Microsoft, Salesforce, and IBM cited artificial intelligence as a primary driver for organizational restructuring.
-While companies leverage AI to improve profitability and efficiency—potentially...
+While companies leverage AI to improve profitability and efficiency-potentially...

 URL: https://timesofindia.indiatimes.com/technology/tech-news/ai-layoffs-in-2025-crossed-50000-4-biggest-technology-companies-that-called-out-ai-in-their-job-cuts-announcement-and-how/articleshow/126106779.cms
 -->